 In addition to gaining specific experiences required by Transport Canada, you may also have to “gain skills by doing several specific maintenance tasks”.
 Over the period of gaining your experience, you will also be performing several specific tasks which are listed here.

 Ultimately, once you have completed all the basic training and gathered all the experience and specific skill requirements, you will be able to sit the Transport Canada exam.
 Student mechanics by this time would be well prepared for the exam however, Transport Canada also provides a study guide which helps the applicant narrow down the references and materials that will require more knowledge for the exam.
 Once the applicant successfully completes the exam, they will become eligible to apply for the Aircraft Maintenance Engineer Licence which is issued by Transport Canada.

 Becoming an Aircraft Maintenance Engineer will provide you with an opportunity to follow a career high in demand and with the right dedication and determination you will succeed!
-Fortunately, the Academy of Aeronautics provides you with the chance to realize your passion.
+Fortunately, the College of Aeronautics provides you with the chance to realize your passion.